-Kate Middleton, The Queen & More Send Love To Meghan & Harry After Engagement News: See Messages
+Kate Middleton, The Queen & More Send Love To Meghan & Harry After Engagement

-Now that Prince Harry and Meghan Markle are officially engaged, their family and friends — including Duchess Kate, Queen Elizabeth, and more — are sending their love and support.
-Lets read their heartfelt statements!
+Now that Prince Harry and Meghan Markle are engaged, their family — including Duchess Kate, Queen Elizabeth, and more — are sending their love and support.

 Meghan Markle, 36, and Prince Harry, 33, will be tying the knot in Spring 2018, as the palace officially confirmed on Monday, November 26.
 Now that the exciting news is out, their loved ones are sending messages of support that will have you reaching for the tissues.
 “We’re thrilled.
 We’re both thrilled.
 We hope they’ll be very happy indeed,” Prince Charles, Harry’s father, said in a statement that included his wife, the Duchess of Cornwall.
 Other statements were released via the royal family’s multiple Twitter accounts, including official statements from Queen Elizabeth II, Kate Middleton and Meghan’s parents.
 So sweet!